Welcome to Top Ten Tuesday. Only 1 day left in January! By now, it seems that most of our New Year’s resolutions have lost some steam, been pushed to

-It is never too late to reevaluate our resolutions and start over.
-We never need to wait until the next January 1st to get our finances under control.
+It is never too late to reevaluate our goals and start over.
+We don’t need to wait until the next January 1st to get our finances under control.
 When we fall off the wagon, it is best to get up and keep going.
+I like to imagine the young Anne of Avonlea saying, “Isn’t it nice that tomorrow is a new day with no mistakes in it?”

 Top Ten Failure Factors: